19hours/sg-statutes/Acts/Arms and Explosives Act.md

 36\.—(1) Where there occurs, in or about or in connection with —

-(a) any place in which an explosive is manufactured, possessed or used; or
+(a) any place in which an explosive or explosive precursor is manufactured, possessed or used; or

+[5/2007 wef 01/07/2007]

-(b) any carriage, vessel or aircraft either conveying an explosive or on or from which an explosive is being loaded or unloaded,
+(b) any carriage, vessel or aircraft either conveying an explosive or explosive precursor or on or from which an explosive or explosive precursor is being loaded or unloaded,

+[5/2007 wef 01/07/2007]

 any accident by explosion or by fire attended with loss of human life, or serious injury to person or property, or of a description usually attended with such loss or injury, the occupier of the place, the master of the vessel, the pilot-in-command of the aircraft or the person in charge of the carriage shall immediately give notice thereof to the officer in charge of the nearest police station.

 [30/2002]

 (2) Any such occupier, master, pilot-in-command or person who fails to give notice as required by subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $500 or to imprisonment for a term not exceeding 6 months or to both.

-[41

 [30/2002]